Copyright (c) 2007 THE THRASH METAL GUIDE

 ZYNTHOMA (MEXICO)

-Power/thrash metal with progressive pretensions on the longer songs, some of which are actually worth checking out: the multi-faced "Mas Alla del Ser".
-The shorter biting thrashers are not bad, either: "Inerte", but the predominat pace is mid-tempo with the obligatory slow passages on the longer material.
-The guys are close to overdoing it on the overlong(done) "Diez Mas Uno", which develops as a full-blooded ballad for whole 6-min, before the guitars explode into awesome faster moments, which go on until the end.
+Power/thrash metal with progressive pretensions on the longer songs, some of which are actually worth checking out: the multi-faceted "Mas Alla del Ser".
+The shorter biting thrashers are not bad, either: "Inerte", but the dominant pace is mid-tempo with the obligatory slow passages on the longer material.
+The guys are close to overdoing it on the overlong(done) "Diez Mas Uno" which develops as a full-blooded ballad for whole 6-min before the guitars explode into awesome faster moments which go on until the end.
 And let's not forget about the short, but still technical pieces which are close to being the highlight: the excellent intense technical speed/thrasher "Burutal Silencio".

 Brutal Silencio EP, 2007